 Strengthening the implementation of European human rights standards

-The European Union and the Council of Europe, in co-operation with the Supreme Court of Georgia,...
+On 18-19 April 2018 the European Union and the Council of Europe, in co-operation with the Chief...

 Specific objective 1: support the alignment of human rights policies and practice by ensuring compliance of legislative and regulatory frameworks with European standards and capacity-building for legal professionals and National Human Rights Institutions, including the reinforcement of Ombudsmen Offices